As an Amazon Associate I earn from qualifying purchases.

 - A list of everything else that was needed to be packed.

 - Bring two coolers.
 Make one cooler for drinks only and the other for food.
-Or maybe you need two coolers for food.
-Make one of these food coolers for the meats and the other for everything else.

 - Egg Storage.
 Egg storage can be hard but I either keep them in their cartons or use this cool 80’s early 90’s egg storage container.
 This container will hold 12 eggs.